Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Introduction

 Historically, resonances were studied in (A$\le$4)-body bosonic systems close to the unitary limit \cite{Deltuva:2012ig,deltuva2020energies} confirming the existence of a tower of Efimov resonances.
 A recent study \cite{Habashi:2020qgw} proved the possibility of creating two-body $s$-shell resonances in the contact limit with negative effective range.
-In LO \eftnopi~framework, a resonance have been also found in neutral hypernuclear system $\Lambda$nn \cite{Schafer:2020rba} and $s$-wave virtual states have been confirmed as exited states of triton \cite{Rupak:2019} and hypertriton \cite{Schafer:2020rba}.
-Finally, a recent study of $^3$n confirmed the absence of $p$-wave resonance or virtual state in this system \cite{Dietz:2021haj}.
-At the present knowledge of the authors, the calculations of $p$-shell systems stops at this level and no studies have been done for discrete invariant systems of equal mass.
-The major goal of this work is to study the emergent resonance states in $^4$H, a problem never addressed before in this framework and that can be understood starting from universal behaviors.
-The existence of an eventual $p$-shell resonance using \eftnopi at LO would open the possibility of finding the same structure also in heavier nuclei, with the chance of stabilizing many-nucleon systems by perturbative sub-leading corrections.
+In LO \eftnopi~\\ framework, a resonance have been also found in neutral hypernuclear system $\Lambda$nn \cite{Schafer:2020rba} and $s$-wave virtual states have been confirmed as exited states of triton \cite{Rupak:2019} and hypertriton \cite{Schafer:2020rba}.
+A recent study of $^3$n confirmed the absence of $p$-wave resonances or virtual states in this system \cite{Dietz:2021haj}, consistent with the absence of a finite scale that could fix the position of a resonance inside the convergence radius of the theory.
+For even larger $p$-shell nuclei, Deltuva et al. \cite{Deltuva:2011djw} made a series of calculations of the four-body system employing a two-body gaussian potential of finite range, including the ($J^\pi=0^-$, $T=0$) four-nucleon state.
+In this study multiple deep three-body bound states appear once reducing the range of the interaction and thus in the ultraviolet limit one has to choose as a reference three-body energy the one of the shallowest state.
+As long as there exist only one three-body state the resonance is clearly visible in scattering observables, while further reducing interaction range the effect of resonance fades away.
+Therefore authors concluded that the resonance is due to finite cut-off effects.
+Although in the last study position of the relevant $S$-matrix pole was not determined and the conclusion was drawn based on visual inspection of the calculated phase shifts.
+The major goal of this work is to study the emergent resonance states in $^4$H using a fully renormalizable theory as a function of the interaction cutoff.
+The existence of an eventual cutoff-stable $p$-shell resonance using \eftnopi at LO would open the possibility of finding the same structure also in heavier nuclei, with the chance of stabilizing many-nucleon systems by perturbative sub-leading corrections.
 Experimentally, $^4$H resonances are clearly seen in n$^3$H elastic cross sections \cite{PhysRev.119.1981,SEAGRAVE1972250}, $\pi^-$ absorption experiments \cite{Sennhauser:1981tr,Gornov:1991fg}, and transfer reactions \cite{Miljanic:1986zz,Sidorchuk:2003fwa}.
 However, the extracted resonance parameters differ substantially, depending on the used experimental protocol and the underlying hypothesis in the data analysis.
 For instance, results obtained by the same $\pi^-$+$^9$Be$\,\to\,$d+t+$^4$H experiment, performed by the same authors, yields for the lowest state ($E_R=3.0\pm0.2$~MeV,~$\Gamma=4.7\pm1$~MeV)~\cite{Gornov:1991fg}, ($E_R=2.0\pm0.2$~MeV,~$\Gamma=1.2\pm0.2$~MeV)~\cite{Gurov:2005sp}, and ($E_R=1.6\pm0.1$~MeV,~$\gamma^2=0.4\pm0.1$~MeV)~\cite{Gurov2005p}, where $\gamma$ is the reduced width (see the original paper), depending whether one assumes the experimental signal to be created respectively by one, two, or three resonant states.
 Independently, the $R$-matrix analysis of n$^3$H cross section \cite{Tilley:1992zz} concluded about a superposition of several $p$-waves resonant states with quantum numbers $J^\pi$=$0^-$,$1^-_I$, $1^-_{II}$,$2^-$ \cite{Lazauskas:2004uq}.
 The groundstate parameters ($E_R$=3.2 MeV, $\Gamma$=5.4 MeV) are hardly compatible with the previous many-state analysis.
 The discrepancies among different experimental approaches further increase when including the transfer reaction experiments.